Same-sex marriage in British Columbia: First Nations

 While there are no records of same-sex marriages being performed in First Nations cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Haida refer to two-spirit individuals as ḵʼadx̱áan (/hai/), and the Tsimshian as ma̱hana̱ʼa̱x (/tsi/).
 The Nuxalk believe that two-spirit people are influenced in "some mysterious way" by the supernatural figure Sxints (/blc/).
 Assigned male at birth, they wear women's clothing and take on roles traditionally associated with women.
 However, unlike two-spirit people in some other Indigenous cultures, they traditionally married cisgender women.
 They are known as tʼámiya (/hur/) in Halkomelem.
 Some Halkomelem-speaking two-spirit individuals also identify with the neologism stsʼiyáye smestíyexw, meaning "twin-spirit".
 Stó꞉lō intersex babies were sometimes left on Mount McGuire to die; "[Elders] couldn't tell its sex till about three years old; they didn't let them live unles [sic] found out only after grown, i.e. about three year old; the Chilliwacks left them to die up the mountain they called Tʼamiyahó꞉y."
 In the Okanagan language, two-spirit people are referred to as st̓ámyaʔ (/oka/).

 Other nations also have distinct terms and respected roles for two-spirit people.
 The Nuu-chah-nulth refer to those born male as tuučuk (/nuk/), whereas those born female are čakusšƛ (/nuk/).
 One famous Kutenai two-spirit person was Kaúxuma Núpika, who, after leaving his White fur trader husband, returned to his people and adopted men's clothing and weapons, and took a wife.
 Kaúxuma was one of the "principal leaders" of the tribe and supernatural powers were attributed to him.
 He "is remembered among the Kutenai as a respected shamanic healer", a masculine occupation.
-The Kutenai also recognise male-bodied two-spirit people who wore women's clothing and performed women's activities.
+The Kutenai also recognise male-bodied two-spirit people who wear women's clothing and perform women's activities.
 They would "participate in gathering berries [and] roots, and also in making baskets and mats, in preparing lily seeds for consumption, and in cooking meals", and would marry men.